WASHINGTON -- The Federal Reserve wasn't just trying to drive down interest rates when it announced a third round of bond purchases Thursday.

 Stocks tend to rise when investors expect lower interest rates.
 In part, that's because some investors shift money out of low-yielding bonds and into stocks, which are riskier but offer potentially higher returns.
 And lower rates can spark more spending and boost corporate profits.

 Still, economists say the wealth effect from higher stock prices tends to be modest.
-And some caution that home prices might not rise much as long as many would-be buyers can't qualify for mortgages.

 In addition to the bond purchases, the Fed said it expects to keep short-term rates super-low at least through mid-2015, six months longer than it previously planned.
 And it said it would probably hold rates low even after the economic recovery has strengthened -- a sign that it will intervene until the economy starts growing fast enough to reduce unemployment sharply.